NamitaMalik/Lazy-Loading-with-Angular2-Routing/README.md

 Before we move on further, let's note that there are 3 other important parts of this app:

-1. ROUTING - This is the parent router for our application.
+1. ROUTING - This is the main router for our application.
 2. TASKS_ROUTING - This is the child router.
 Takes care of routing for tasks module.
 3. USERS_ROUTING - Takes care of routing on users module.